Extreme ultraviolet late-phase flares as observed by EVE and AIA on board the Solar Dynamics Observatory

 \subsubsection{Location}

-For the determination of the heliographic location of flares, we again use the EVE flare catalog by \cite{2012PhDT........57H}.
+For the determination of the heliographic location of flares, we again used the EVE flare catalog by \cite{2012PhDT........57H}.
 Therein, multiple statements about the location of a flare can be found.
-If available, we use the location according to the GOES flare catalog\footnote{Can be queried within IDL or at \url{https://data.nas.nasa.gov/helio/portals/solarflares/webapp.html}.}.
-If this information is not available, we take the location from the Heliophysics Event Knowledge (HEK) database\footnote{Available at: \url{www.lmsal.com/isolsearch}.}.
-If no location was given in HEK, we use the location determined using the SAM instrument on EVE.
+If available, we used the location according to the GOES flare catalog.\footnote{Can be queried within IDL or at \url{https://data.nas.nasa.gov/helio/portals/solarflares/webapp.html}.} If this information was not available, we took the location from the Heliophysics Event Knowledge (HEK) database.\footnote{Available at \url{www.lmsal.com/isolsearch}.} If no location was given in HEK, we used the location determined using the SAM instrument on EVE.
 A schematic representation of the location of all ELP flares studied in this work is shown in Fig.~\ref{fig:location}.